digital-asset/daml/UNRELEASED.md

 See [Deprecation of `controller`-first syntax: Migrating](https://docs.daml.com/2.7.0/daml/reference/choices.html#migrating)
 for more information on how to adapt existing projects.

-## What’s New
-### Daml-script json support for --all
-The daml-script binary runner has been refactored to be more consistent across using `--script-name` and `--all`.
-As such, now `--all` will work when using `--json-api`.

-### Daml-script --upload-dar flag
-The daml-script binary now allows you to specify if you want the Dar containing your scripts to be uploaded to the ledger before execution.
-**NOTE - DEPRECATION:** The previously implicit uploading behaviour of automatically uploading when using `--all` is now deprecated with a warning.
-If you need to upload, you should explicitly write `--upload-dar=yes`.
-If you don't, you can either ignore the warning until it is dropped in daml3
-(at which point the default behaviour will change to never upload), or you can explicitly write `--upload-dar=no`, which will continue to work after daml3.

 # Release of Daml 2.9.0